Product management methodologies provide a framework to plan, structure, and control the process of developing new products that meet customer needs.

 Learn Product Management Online at Merrimack College

 With a firm grounding in the concepts and methodologies, professionals with either a business or STEM background can thrive as in-demand product managers.
-The online Product Management Graduate Certificate or MS in Engineering Management Product Management degree offers both the skills and experience to launch or advance a career in product management.
+The online Product Management Graduate Certificate or M.S. in Product Management degree offers both the skills and experience to launch or advance a career in product management.

-Both the MSEM and Graduate Certificate employ an experiential learning model that combines theory and practice in an industry-aligned curriculum.
+Both the Master of Science in Product Management and the Graduate Certificate employ an experiential learning model that combines theory and practice in an industry-aligned curriculum.
 Earning the Graduate Certificate prepares students to land their first jobs as product managers.
-The MSEM degree allows students with some experience to master their craft.
+The M.S. degree allows students with some experience to master their craft.
 Whether just starting out or taking the next step in a product management career, students emerge ready to apply the business, technical, and soft skills required to lead successful product development projects and teams.

 The flexible, 100 percent online program offers specialized tracks in Life Sciences, Software/Web/Mobile, and Technology.